JTSG1/hashnode-backups/clzn6ymc5000008lef0nx4ybo.md

 docker-compose up -d --build
 ```

-You can then navigate to http://%your-docker-host%:8090 to star the setup on the Jenkins instance.
+You can then navigate to http://%your-docker-host%:8090 to start the setup on the Jenkins instance.
 For the purpose of this activity all the defaults are fine during the setup wizard.
 Don't forget to set a memorable username and password!

 Once that is setup we are good to proceed onto the next step...